AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## Can I copy a custom image derived from an Alibaba Cloud Marketplace image across regions?

 If an Alibaba Cloud Marketplace image is available in the destination region, you can copy custom images derived from the Alibaba Cloud Marketplace image to the destination region.
-Otherwise, the following error message is displayed when you copy such a custom image.
+Otherwise, the following error message is reported when you copy such a custom image.

 ![Copy a custom image derived from an Alibaba Cloud Marketplace image](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3173559951/p69663.png)